infi-pc/locatorjs/readme.md

 Works with Babel-based dev-stacks like
 - NextJS
 - Create React App (with Craco)
-- and anything you can add Babel plugins
+- and anything you can add Babel plugins to

 Works with most popular IDEs
 - VSCode
 - Webstorm
 - Atom
-- you can define custom link
+- you can define a custom link

 ![Intro](./docs/intro.gif)